KrzysiekGdansk1985/Test1_Selenium/README.md

-My first test with Selenium Web Driver.
+My tests with Selenium Web Driver.
-The test checks if the addition is correct.
+The Test1 checks if the addition is correct.